 The year 2014 marks the 50th Anniversary of the Wilderness Act, making it the perfect time to have a wilderness experience.
 President Lyndon B. Johnson signed the Wilderness Act on September 3, 1964, to provide the highest level of protection for some of America's iconic, wild landscapes.
 The US Congress passed legislation (Public Law 94-544) in 1976 that created the Point Reyes Wilderness.
 The Congress passed Public Law 99-68 in 1985, which declared:

 In recognition of Congressman Phillip Burton's dedication to the protection of the Nation's outstanding natural, scenic, and cultural resources and his leadership in establishing units of the National Park System and preserving their integrity against threats to those resources and specifically his tireless efforts which led to the enactment of the California Wilderness Act of 1984, the designated wilderness area of Point Reyes National Seashore, California as established pursuant to law, shall henceforth be known as the "Phillip Burton Wilderness".

 Phillip Burton served in the US House of Representatives from 1964 until his death on April 10, 1983.

-In celebration of the Wilderness Act's 50th anniversary, visitors from around the world will be hiking wilderness trails, exploring wilderness areas online, and further strengthening their connection to these special American places.
-National parks across the country are recognizing this important anniversary in ways as diverse as the landscapes they are honoring—wilderness walks, art exhibits, trail maintenance projects, guest speakers, etc. You are invited to join your national parks to recognize the 50th anniversary of the Wilderness Act by participating in one of the many activities offered.
-Visit http://www.wilderness50th.org/events.php to find out about activities happening near you.
+In celebration of the Wilderness Act's 50th anniversary, visitors from around the world hiked wilderness trails, explored wilderness areas online, and further strengthened their connection to these special American places.
+National parks across the country recognized this important anniversary in ways as diverse as the landscapes they were honoring—wilderness walks, art exhibits, trail maintenance projects, guest speakers, etc. The public was invited to join your national parks to recognize the 50th anniversary of the Wilderness Act by participating in one of the many activities offered.
+Visit http://www.wilderness50th.org/events.php to find out about activities that were offered.

-To learn more about the 50th anniversary of America's wilderness and upcoming events, visit www.wilderness50th.org.
+To learn more about the 50th anniversary of America's wilderness, visit www.wilderness50th.org.